 Subpart 2.
 Notification.
-Upon notification of the appointment, the Department shall promptly notify the members of the hearing committee and the alternate or the hearing officer examiner of the appointment.
-The Department will-shall include with this notice a copy of the complaint and answer, if any.
+Upon notification of the appointment, the Department shall promptly notify the members of the hearing committee and the alternate or the hearing examiner of the appointment.
+The Department shall include with this notice a copy of the complaint and answer, if any.
 In addition, the presiding commissioner shall also be sent a copy of the Department's proposed settlement terms (with a rationale for them) and a summary of the Department's investigation.
-At this time, Tthe Department shall also at this time notify the parties of the names of the hearing committee members (and identify who will act as presiding commissioner), or the name of the hearing examiner.
+At this time, the Department shall notify the parties of the names of the hearing committee members (and identify who will act as presiding commissioner), or the name of the hearing examiner.
 The Department shall also notify the parties of the designated email addresses through which to file documents or materials with the Chair, hearing committee or examiner, and Department.